LixiangZhao98/PointCloud-Visualization-Tool/README.md

 ## Demo1: Read and visualize data
 - Run the demo in `Assets/PointCloud-Visualization-Tool/Scenes/PointCloudVisualization.unity`
-- To switch the dataset, click the DataObject in hierarchy and change variable `datasets` in the inspector window.
+- To switch the dataset, click the DataObject in hierarchy and change variable `datasets in project` in the inspector window.
 - Enable `Use_Function_Defined_Yourself` to use the function defined by yourself to generate the data.
-- To add new data files or write your generation functions, please refer to Data section in the following.
+- To add new data files or write mathematical equations of data, please refer to the Data section in the following.
 ![Image](https://github.com/LixiangZhao98/asset/blob/master/Project/PointCloud-Visualization-Tool/pic/PointClouds.png "Image")

 ## Demo2: Kernel Density Estimation